Best Educational Toys for Infants, Toddlers, and Young Children

 Share

-As a mom with a background in occupational therapy, I always love toys that keep the kids busy and entertained and teach them or help them develop certain foundational skills.
+As a mom with a background in occupational therapy, I always love toys that keep the kids busy and entertained and teach them or help them develop specific foundational skills.
 While our children love all toys, parents appreciate the ones that will help their children develop and learn.
-I’ve personally used these products with my kids and OT clients and give them two thumbs up!
+I’ve personally used many of these products with my kids and OT clients and give them two thumbs up!
 Here are my favorite educational toys for children (from infancy to young childhood).

 Best Educational Toys for Children